latest nhpb_banner 1__compressed2

 • Free furniture banks - The St. Vincent de Paul works to help the low income furnish their King County Washington home or apartment.
 Beds, kitchen tables, appliances, pots and pans, and much more is available, or find other places for free furniture near you.

 The Seattle organization also operates a Food Bank.
-Thousands of needy individuals and families in King County receive free groceries, canned goods, and bags of food every year.
+Thousands of low income individuals and families in King County receive free groceries, canned goods, and bags of food every year.
 Those clients who use the pantry can expect to receive free quality meats, produce, dairy products, frozen foods, breads, baby formula, and other non-perishable items and canned goods.
 Seniors citizens may even have hot, mostly free meals delivered to them.

-Meals can be provided, both year round and seasonally, from Society of Saint Vincent de Paul affiliated church soup kitchens.
+St. Vincent de Paul hot meal programs in Seattle help feed the community. can be provided, both year round and seasonally, from Society of Saint Vincent de Paul affiliated church soup kitchens.
 They also partner with other groups such as the Salvation Army.
 There may be a breakfast, lunch, or dinner given to the homeless, poor, or people in a emergency.
 The goal is to make the meal healthy.
 Or find other soup kitchens.

 Guidance and case management services